Frequently Asked Questions: CONCEPT

 Frequently Asked Questions: COMPILATION

-Q: I receive complaints about 'missing header: ffi.h', but I have this file on my system!
+Q: Configure complains about 'missing header: ffi.h', but I have this file on my system!

 A: The header file 'ffi.h' also includes 'ffitarget.h'.
 This header file probably resides at a different location.
-Try to find it with 'find / -name ffitarget.h' and create a symlink in your '/usr/include'-directory.
-On Zenwalk Linux for example, you need to do the following (as user 'root'):
+Try to find it with 'find / -name ffitarget.h' and export the environment variable CPPFLAGS to it's directory.
+On Zenwalk Linux for example, you need to do the following:

 Q: How about a static binary?

 A: Only the Unix version can produce a self-containing binary which has all GTK functions included.
-This works only for GTK 1.x.
+This works only for GTK 1.x and XForms.
 Run the 'configure' script as follows:

 ./configure --enable-static